Seasons Greetings!

 Let’s give it a whirl!

-Shades of Neutral paper pack cut the following shapes using the Custom Cutting System:
+Using the dark brown Designer Cardstock from the Shades of Neutral paper pack cut the following shapes using the Custom Cutting System:

 Head: 1IR